toolleeo/cli-apps/README.md

 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
+* [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
 * [Snoop](https://github.com/Mandrew0822/Snoop) - A command-line utility for Linux that provides information about files in a directory.
 * [symlinks](https://github.com/brandt/symlinks) - Symlinks is a simple tool that helps find and remedy problematic symbolic links on a system.
 * [TUI Archiver](https://www.nexus0.net/pub/sw/tuiarchiver/) - A TUI/CLI application to list / manage archives.
 Can be used stand-alone and has some features for integrating with TUI file managers
 * [unix-permissions](https://github.com/ehmicky/unix-permissions) - Swiss Army knife for Unix permissions.
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.
+* [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
+* [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.
 * [wfh](https://github.com/kzys/wfh) - Continuously watches your local directories and rsync them against a remote host.
 * [xcp](https://github.com/tarka/xcp) - Extended cp.